abigail-c-douglas/Transformer-from-Scratch/README.md

 the green light → [ly and the a the dainstak and a ford the in to so and the be she saiders she the dring and the the gatsby on the adest a inged and ind s t thend she sthe he he y te wand are ing thin the he herer ange and the the ous an sn there hero tithinge bl a cand thasust a y d t t t sthind s ar a thot a ougend]
 ```

 The trained model produces English words and patterns that can be recognized, which is a substantial improvement over the untrained model.
+It was able to pick up on common words like "the", "and", "there", and "she".
+On some iterations, it was able to form the word "gatsby", which indicates it can retain a small amount of the book's content.
+However, the model was not able to pick up on more complicated words or generate meaningful sentences due to the limitations of a character-level model.

 ---